psnewer/nautilus_trader/docs/concepts/execution.md

 :::info
 There is no limit to the number of execution algorithm parameters you can create.
-The parameters just need to be a dictionary with string keys and primitive values (values that can be serialized over the wire, such as ints, floats, and strings).
+The parameters must be a dictionary with string keys and primitive values (values that can be serialized over the wire, such as ints, floats, and strings).
 :::